-On behalf of the more than 45,000 members of the American Association of Nurse Anesthetists (AANA), I would like to welcome you to the nurse anesthesia profession.
+On behalf of the nearly 47,000 members of the American Association of Nurse Anesthetists (AANA), I would like to welcome you to the nurse anesthesia profession.
 As student nurse anesthetists, you have begun a journey that will culminate in the opportunity to join one of the most respected, vital professions in America.

 One of our most remarkable accomplishments has been the simultaneous growth of our profession and our association.
 Because they are so closely linked, it is hard to imagine the success of one without the other.
 As a student and future CRNA, each of you has the obligation to advocate for the profession.

-On the state and local levels there are numerous ways to get involved.
-Volunteer to become involved with committees as a student representative in your state.
+There are numerous ways to get involved within your state association.
+Volunteer to become involved on a committee or as the student representative.
 Attend your state association’s educational and professional meetings.
-This will provide you a unique opportunity to network with other student nurse anesthetists and CRNAs.
+These opportunities provide you with the ability to network with other student nurse anesthetists and CRNAs.

-On the national level, attend as many meetings as you can.
-It is my firm belief that you can learn a great deal about your professional association and make lifelong friends.
+I highly encourage you to take the opportunity to attend as many AANA meetings as you possibly can during your time as a student.
+It is my firm belief that you will learn a great deal about your professional association while making lifelong friends at the same time.
 Four key meetings

 will occur during the next year and student nurse anesthetists are welcome at all of them: